 The following communities are those where newspapers have been published and are located in the vicinity of the State Line Cemetery.
 Unless otherwise noted, the following communities are located in Miller County.

 More information can be found on our list of Local Newspapers for the State Line Cemetery.

 Websites to help with your genealogy research ...

-When we do our genealogical research, we begin with the websites from Cyndi's List, FamilySearch, the UsGenWeb Project and Genealogy Trails.
-These helpful websites offer the information directly or else point to where you can find it.
+When we do our genealogical research, we first visit the websites from Cyndi's List, FamilySearch and Genealogy Trails.
+These websites either offer the information directly or else point to where you can find it.
 Their information is open to all and free to view - although they might link to other websites which do charge.

 To help you get started, the following links will take you to the pages that might help with the State Line Cemetery: